Big Crunch: Loop quantum cosmology (LQC)

 Loop quantum cosmology is a model of the universe that proposes a "quantum-bridge" between expanding and contracting universes.
 In this model quantum geometry creates a brand-new force that is negligible at low spacetime curvature, but that rises very rapidly in the Planck regime, overwhelming classical gravity and resolving singularities of general relativity.
 Once the singularities are resolved the conceptual paradigm of cosmology changes, forcing one to revisit the standard issues—such as the horizon problem—from a new perspective.

 Under this model, due to quantum geometry, the Big Bang is replaced by the Big Bounce with no assumptions or any fine tuning.
 The approach of effective dynamics has been used extensively in loop quantum cosmology to describe physics at the Planck scale, and also the beginning of the universe.
 Numerical simulations have confirmed the validity of effective dynamics, which provides a good approximation of the full loop quantum dynamics.
 It has been shown when states have very large quantum fluctuations at late times, meaning they do not lead to macroscopic universes as described by general relativity, but the effective dynamics departs from quantum dynamics near bounce and the later universe.
 In this case, the effective dynamics will overestimate the density at bounce, but it will still capture qualitative aspects extremely well.

 Empirical scenarios from physical theories

-If a form of quintessence driven by a scalar field evolving down a monotonically decreasing potential that passes sufficiently below zero is the (main) explanation of dark energy and current data (in particular observational constraints on dark energy) is true as well, the accelerating expansion of the Universe would inverse to contraction within the cosmic near-future of the next 100 million years.
+If a form of quintessence driven by a scalar field evolving down a monotonically decreasing potential that passes sufficiently below zero is the (main) explanation of dark energy and the data (in particular observational constraints on dark energy) is accurate, the accelerating expansion of the Universe would revert to contraction within the cosmic near-future of the next 100 million years.
 According to an Andrei-Ijjas-Steinhardt study, the scenario fits "naturally with cyclic cosmologies and recent conjectures about quantum gravity".
 The study suggests that the slow contraction phase would "endure for a period of order 1 billion y before the universe transitions to a new phase of expansion".